hvtran21/hvtran21/README.md

 # 👋 Hi, I'm Huy Tran

 I'm a software engineer passionate about building clean, and impactful applications.
-I enjoy making things that making a positive impact!
+I enjoy making things that have a positive impact!

 ## 🧠 What I'm About